-- A. Cash Contributions Your contribution must be in cash, unless it is a rollover contribution. - B. Maximum Contribution The total amount you may contribute to an IRA for any taxable year cannot exceed the lesser of 100 percent of your compensation or \$6,000 for 2019 and 2020, with possible cost-of-living adjustments each year thereafter.
+- A. Cash Contributions Your contribution must be in cash, unless it is a rollover contribution. - B. Maximum Contribution The total amount you may contribute to an IRA for any taxable year cannot exceed the lesser of 100 percent of your compensation or \$6,500 for 2023, with possible cost-of-living adjustments each year thereafter.
 If you also maintain a Roth IRA (i.e., an IRA subject to the limits of Internal Revenue Code Section (IRC Sec.)
 408A), the maximum contribution to your Traditional IRAs is reduced by any contributions you make to your Roth IRAs.
-Your total annual contribution to all Traditional IRAs and Roth IRAs cannot exceed the lesser of the dollar amounts described above or 100 percent of your compensation. - C. Contribution Eligibility For tax years beginning before 2020, you are eligible to make a regular contribution to your IRA if you have compensation and have not attained age 701⁄2 by the end of the taxable year for which the contribution is made.
-For 2020 and later tax years, you may make a regular contribution to your IRA at any age if you have compensation. - D. Catch-Up Contributions If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your IRA.
-The maximum additional contribution is \$1,000 per year. - E. Nonforfeitability Your interest in your IRA is nonforfeitable. - F. Eligible Custodians The custodian of your IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - G. Commingling Assets The assets of your IRA cannot be commingled with other property except in a common trust fund or common investment fund. - H. Life Insurance No portion of your IRA may be invested in life insurance contracts. - I. Collectibles You may not invest the assets of your IRA in collectibles (within the meaning of IRC Sec.
+Your total annual contribution to all Traditional IRAs and Roth IRAs cannot exceed the lesser of the dollar amounts described above or 100 percent of your compensation. - C. Contribution Eligibility You are eligible to make a regular contribution to your IRA for a tax year at any age if you have compensation for the taxable year for which the contribution is made. - D. Catch-Up Contributions If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your IRA.
+The maximum additional contribution is \$1,000 per year.
+This amount is subject to possible cost-of-living adjustments each year beginning in tax year 2024. - E. Nonforfeitability - Your interest in your IRA is nonforfeitable. - F. Eligible Custodians The custodian of your IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - G. Commingling Assets The assets of your IRA cannot be commingled with other property except in a common trust fund or common investment fund. - H. Life Insurance No portion of your IRA may be invested in life insurance contracts. - I. Collectibles You may not invest the assets of your IRA in collectibles (within the meaning of IRC Sec.
 408(m)).
 A collectible is defined as any work of art, rug or antique, metal or gem, stamp or coin, alcoholic beverage, or other tangible personal property specified by the Internal Revenue Service (IRS).
 However, specially minted United States gold and silver coins, and certain state-issued coins are permissible investments.
 Platinum coins and certain gold, silver, platinum, or palladium bullion (as described in IRC Sec.
 408(m)(3)) are also permitted as IRA investments. - J. Required Minimum Distributions You are required to take minimum distributions from your IRA at certain times in accordance with Treasury Regulation 1.408-8.
-Below is a summary of the IRA distribution rules. - If you were born before July 1, 1949, you are required to take a minimum distribution from your IRA for the year in which you reach age 701⁄2 and for each year thereafter.
-You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 70%.
-If you were born on or after July 1, 1949, you are required to take a minimum distribution from your IRA for the year in which you reach age 72 and for each year thereafter.
-You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 72.
-The minimum distribution for any taxable year is equal to the amount obtained by dividing the account balance at the end of the prior year by the applicable divisor.
+Below is a summary of the IRA distribution rules.